 The solution to this issue is multi-leveled.
 It begins with a more thorough understanding of what meditation is and what it isn’t.
 If you are taught that meditation is about reaching a state where the mind is essentially blank, you may find yourself quite frustrated.
 Some meditation styles focus on the total stillness of all thoughts but this can take years to achieve and much longer to master.

 Shifting expectations will help in overcoming this obstacle.
 Rather than believing you are only succeeding if you can reach a state where your mind is totally quiet, focus on subtle incremental improvements.
 In fact, gradually gaining more control of the mind and learning how to curb negative thinking is more achievable than being able to completely turn the mind off.

 Looking for the right meditation style for you?
-Why don’t you try a few chants on a mantra meditation retreat?
+Discover the power of chanting on a mantra meditation retreat.